intmus/inttheory22-23/_03-triads-7chords-leadsheet/c2-leadsheetnotation.md

 ### Class Discussion

 **Definitions of new/unfamiliar terms for leadsheet notation:**
+- Extended Harmony: Adding notes past our normal triads and 7th chords.
+Ex.
+C9
 - Sub: taking one note out of the chord and replacing it with another.
 Ex.
-D11 (sub #11)
+D11^(sub #11)
 - Add: adding extra notes to the chord.
 Ex.
-Ab7 (add 4)
+Ab7^(add 4)
+- Note: ^ symbol indicates superscript text.
 How we're "supposed" to interpret leadsheet notation can change depending on the composer.
 One might not care whether you interpret C^11 as adding an 11th or a 4th, whereas others will *specifically* want an 11th because of how its sound differs from a 4th

 **What is the difference beteen an add 6 chord and an inverted minor seventh chord?
 (Ex: C^6 and Am7/C?)**